b7lt/TFS-Redux/README.md

 IN ALPHA, PLEASE DON'T ACTUALLY USE YET.

 CREDITS:
-- KTM: He coded the original TFS Plugin that was developed for the {SuN} and {SuN} Revived servers.
+- KTM: He developed the original TFS Plugin that was used for the {SuN} and {SuN} Revived servers.
 - chundo: His 'Help Menu' plugin helped me learn how to use config files to create menus.
 - Xeon: Owner of Neogenesis Network.
 Although he didn't help me in this project, he's helped me in the past with my development adventures.
 This guy is awesome.
 - The {SuN} Community and Staff: For being part of the best gaming community I've ever been in.
 ALL of you are awesome!